everplans/data-codetest/README.md

 ## Acceptance Criteria:
 Using your preferred language or platform (Python, Jupyter Notebook, SQL, etc.) parse the dataset, clean up any noise or missing/partial data, and  ensure datatypes are correctly parsed.
-Create two these two synthesized datasets, and have your script save them as csv files.
+Create these two synthesized datasets, and have your script save them as csv files:

 * create a dataset that has 1 record for each unique user ID, with the following dimensions and measures: